magomimmo/modern-cljs/doc/second-edition/tutorial-07.md

 Let's go back to the [shopping calculator form][3] we introduced in Tutorial 5.

-First of all, by having been cloned from the orginal HTML code of [Modern JavaScript: Develop and Design][4], the shopping form used a `submit` type of button.
+First of all, by having been cloned from the original HTML code of [Modern JavaScript: Develop and Design][4], the shopping form used a `submit` type of button.
 At the moment, the shopping calculator data are not sent to a server-side script to be validated.
 Until we'll